Matthes-Baer/nvim_config/README.md

 - Find out which fileformat you are using: `:set fileformat?` and `:set fileformats?`
   - the fileformat "dos" means, it uses the standard line ending format for Windows which would be `CRLF`.
 For unix the standard line ending format would be `LF`.
 - Use `<C-w>` to get to the `+window` menu, use `<C-w>25>` to increase the width by 25% or use `<C-w>5<` to decrease the width by 5% (or decrease height with `<C-w>-` or increase height with `<C-w>+`).
+  Or:
+  - Resize a window (8 lines as example): `:resize 8`
+  - Resize a window vertically: `:vertical resize 30`
 - Check version of some plugin installed via Mason: `:!stylua --version`
 - If defined keymaps are missing, try re-applying them with `:lua ReapplyKeymaps()` (custom command from keymaps.lua config file).
 - Open `+ai` keymaps menu with `<leader>a`